PortCallOptimisation/port-call-event-format/manuals/manual_convert_schedule_to_events.md

 | f0b2426f | PID-CarrierX-f0b2426f | XXTIL         | XXGIL | PENELOPE    | 9402914 | 2018-01-05 19:00 |                              | 2018-01-08 17:00 | [ETA Port](#f0b2426f-eta-port), [ETD Port](#f0b2426f-etd-port)                                                                 |

 ID: Your internal unique, non-reused ID for the visit <br />
-Port call: A unique identifier that could be either assigned to a port call by the Port Authority or a generated <br />
+Port call: A unique identifier that could be either assigned to a port call by the Port Authority or one specific to your organisation.<br />
 Previous port: The previous port from which the ship will sail to the port<br />
 Port: The port which the ship will visit<br />
 Vessel name: Name of the vessel which the visit is about <br />